 - Baked Chicken Legs

 Air Fryer Whole Chicken

-- Allow WHOLE CHICKEN to rest at room temperature about 20 minutes to remove the chill.
+- Optional: Allow CHICKEN to rest at room temperature about 20 minutes to remove the chill.

 - Pat the chicken completely dry with a paper towel and remove any giblets from the inner cavity.

 - In a small mixing bowl, whisk together GARLIC POWDER, PAPRIKA, SALT, PEPPER, and OLIVE OIL.